saurabh-uchil/Code-Challenge/README.md

 ### 💡 Our guidance
 - You may choose whichever technology stack and libraries you are comfortable with.
-- This challenge covers both backend and frontend but **feel free to only focus on the area you are more comfortable with**.
+- This challenge covers both backend and frontend but **feel free to only focus on the area you are more comfortable with how we would obviously expect a more comprehensive solution if you only choose one avenue.**.
     - Showcase just the **frontend** by mocking backend calls.
     - Showcase just the **backend** with tests or Swagger documentation.
+    - Showcase both.
 - We value **modern workflows**, so feel free to use **AI tools**, but be ready to discuss your solution.
 - We value your time. we're interested in **code quality and design decisions** not completeness of the AC's.
   - Limit yourself to ~4 hours.
   - You can add comments where and how you'd expand given more time.
+  - Pixel perfect UI or good UX design is not something we will be assessing.
 - **TypeScript** is essential to our platform — we encourage you to showcase its use.
 - Your code should **compile and run easily**.
   - A simple `yarn start` (or `npm start`) for frontend and backend is preferred.
-- While testing is key in our platform, it’s **not a requirement for this challenge**.
+- Testing is key in our platform, please include tests to show us you have a good understanding of testing principles and your own code.

-### 🎨 Frontend Acceptance Criteria (ACs)
+### 🎨 Frontend Acceptance Criteria (ACs)å

 Build a react app to display energy data and make payments.
 - ✅ Implement a page that renders a list of customer energy accounts.